 The Office of Campus Safety and Security prepares an annual Security and Fire Safety Report to comply with the Clery Act, which is published every year by Oct.
 1 and contains three years’ worth of reportable crime statistics.

-The latest report may be downloaded using the link below.
+The latest report is available from the Office of Safety & Security webpage.
+(See "Crime & Fire Statistics/The Clery Act.")
 Copies of this report may also be obtained at the Safety and Security office in Robinson Hall or by calling the office at (716) 375-2525.

 Campus Emergency Procedures